Congo rebels say will withdraw from Goma

 That is denied by Rwandan President Paul Kagame who has long complained that Kabila’s government and U.N. peacekeepers have not done enough to drive out the FDLR from eastern Congo.

-Additional reporting by Louis Charbonneau in New York, Elias Biryabarema in Kampala, Jenny Clover in Kigali, Stephanie Ulmer-Nebehay in Geneva; Writing by Yara Bayoumy, Richard Valdmanis and Bate Felix; Editing by Robert Woodward and Paul Simao
+Additional reporting by Elias Biryabarema in Kampala, Jenny Clover in Kigali, Stephanie Ulmer-Nebehay in Geneva; Writing by Yara Bayoumy, Richard Valdmanis and Bate Felix; Editing by Robert Woodward